 Tangrams

 Tangrams are great for kids.
-They build spacial reasoning, math skills, problem-solving, patterns, and creativity and imagination.
+They build spatial reasoning, math skills, problem-solving, patterns, and creativity and imagination.
 This magnetic set is perfect for the car.

 Other Ways to Make Your Road Trip Successful

 Before you go, talk about where you’re going and what you’ll be doing there.
-We watched videos of the National Parks we’d be visiting to get the boys excited about it.
+We watched videos of the National Parks we’d be visiting.

-Getting kids excited about where they’re going will help make the road trip more fun because there is purpose in the pain.
-After all, Indiana doesn’t have mountains and we can’t see the beautiful Colorado mountains without 17 hours in the car.
+Getting children excited about where they’re going will help make the road trip more fun because there is purpose in the long drive.

 Organization

-I fill the basket with things for the boys to do during the trip so activities were easily accessible to them…as long as they don’t throw things on the floor when they’re done.
+I fill the basket with things to do during the trip so activities were easily accessible to them…as long as they don’t throw things on the floor when they’re done.

 Prepare For Quiet Hour

 We were traveling during naptime, which can be a risky move.
 To help with this, we implemented “quiet hour.”
-The screens were off, and the boys were allowed to look at books, but we weren’t talking.
+The screens were off, and books could be out, but we weren’t talking.

 Beforehand, we prepared them “We’re going to do lunch, and then after lunch when we get back on the road, it’ll be a quiet hour.
 This means we won’t be talking, and there will be no screens.
 You’ll be in charge of choosing what to do, and trying to take a rest.”